cis399-2017-team/Binary-Boiz/project/Project_Write-up.md

 ### Work needed to complete the project:
 * To complete the project we created a new instance for the project and connected it Dynamic DNS https://binaryboiz.ddns.net
 * We went through the documentation in the Paperwork github to install and run the web app [link to the docs](https://github.com/twostairs/paperwork/wiki).
+* We created an email to send the an password recovery link, in case if a user forgot the account password.

 ### Maintenance:
 * To maintain this software we want to continually update it to the latest version.